cyberbotics/webots/docs/reference/muscle.md

 - The `endOffset` specifies the position of the top point of the muscle spheroid in the coordinate system of the [Joint](joint.md).`endPoint` [Solid](solid.md) node.
 If the `endOffset` is `[0, 0, 0]`, then the spheroid top point corresponds to the `endPoint` [Solid](solid.md) origin.

-- The `colors` field specifies the color of the spheroid at the three different muscle states: idle (item 0), contracting (item 1), and relaxing (item 2).
+- The `color` field specifies the color of the spheroid at the three different muscle states: idle (item 0), contracting (item 1), and relaxing (item 2).
 The displayed color results by mixing the idle color and the current state color with a percentage depending on the force applied by the motor:

     ```